EuphonistiHack/bassbot/README.md

-This is a training tool intended to promote muscle memory for finding notes on the frets of a bass.
+bassBot is a training tool intended to promote muscle memory for finding notes on the frets of a bass.

 ********************************************************************************
 INSTALLATION